kunjp1157/studio/README.md

     ```

 3.  **Set up Environment Variables:**
-    Create a `.env` file in the root of the project and add your Firebase project configuration keys:
+    Create a `.env` file in the root of the project and add your Firebase project configuration keys.
+See the section below on how to find these keys.
     ```env
     NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key
     NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN=your_auth_domain